litterbox-sf-wdi-18/angular/readme.md

 </div>
 ```

-That's cool, but it doesn't look very good...
-What if we could format our data so that the View knows to render it as JSON.
+That's cool, but it doesn't look very great.
+What if we could format our data so that the View knows to render it as JSON?

 ###Challenge